LeoMurri/PennGrader/README.md

 ### DynamoDB Tables & S3 Buckets
 As shown in the above schematic we maintain the majority of the data needed for grading and grade storage on DynamoDB.
 Below we list the information recorded in each table.

-**Classes DynamoDB Tablet**
+**Classes DynamoDB Table**

 _Classes_ contains information about all courses currently registered for the PennGrader.
 The grading protocol is on a per-class basis.
 Each class that wants to create a course that uses the PennGrader will receive `SECRET_KEY`, this secret key will be passed in the TeacherBackend client to allow instructors to edit test cases.

-The _Classes_ tables contains the following schema:
+The tables contains the following schema:

 `secret_key` : Unique UUID used as secret identifier for a course.

 `course_id`  : Human readable identifier representing the course number and semester of the class offered i.e. 'CIS545_Spring_2019'.
 This ID will be the pre-fix of the `homework_id`, which will be used to identify an homework assignemnt.

-**HomeworksMetadata DynamoDB Tablet**
+**HomeworksMetadata DynamoDB Table**

 The _HomeworksMetadata_ is used to maintain updatable information about a specific homework.
 The information in this table will be editable from the TeacherBackend even after homework release.

-The _HomeworksMetadata_ tables contains the following schema:
+The tables contains the following schema:

 `homework_id` : Unique identifier representing a course + homework number pair. _homeowork_id_ is constructed by taking the _course_id_ defined above and appending the homework number of the assigment in question.
 For example, given the course id defined above (CIS545_Spring_2019), the _homework_id_ for the first homework will be 'CIS545_Spring_2019_HW1'.
 This homework_id will be passed into the PennGrader Grader class in the student's homework notebook and will be used to correctly find the correct test cases and store the student scores correctly.